Conditions: Baltimore, Maryland, 12/22/2024 05:00:02 am

 This is the El Niño Southern Oscillation Index: tracking the same period as the PDO shown above.

-Last year we had an El Niño, and currently in Neutral conditions trending cooler.
+Last year, we had an El Niño, and we are currently in Neutral conditions trending cooler.
 We are leaning towards La Niña but not fully there at this time.

 November 19 El Nino Southern Oscillation chart